Mirów, Silesian Voivodeship

 Mirów is a village in the administrative district of Gmina Niegowa, within Myszków County, Silesian Voivodeship, in southern Poland.
-It lies approximately 5 km south of Niegowa, 12 km east of Myszków, and 53 km north-east of the regional capital Katowice.

 It is best known for the ruins of the 14th-century Mirów Castle, part of a defensive chain of medieval castles built along Polish Jura (Jura Krakowsko-Częstochowska).
 To the south of Mirów, there are Beskidy Mountains, including Silesian and Żywiec Beskids.